-Radford is an inner-city estate that is just a short tram journey away from the centre of Nottingham.
-It’s known as being the home of Raleigh Bicycles, The Old General Pub – with its iconic 120-year-old statue of Benjamin Mayo standing proudly in the window box, and The Variety Club – what was basically like a smutty version of Phoenix Nights.
+Radford is known as being the home of Raleigh Bicycles, The Old General Pub – with its iconic 120-year-old statue of Benjamin Mayo standing proudly in the window box, and The Variety Club – what was basically like a smutty version of Phoenix Nights.
 These local landmarks are now defunct and will, of course be making their way for housing.

 But the area remains to be known for its less welcoming qualities.
 Such as; being one of Nottingham’s ‘concrete jungles’; with high crime-rates, drug use, prostitution and derelict buildings that are more often than not inhabited by squatters.
 But if you’re a fan of non-league football, all of that shouldn’t put you off paying a visit there, because hidden amongst the old laundrettes, takeaways, tower-blocks and gun shops (honestly), lies a diamond in the rough – Radford Football Club.